 3. What roadblocks do I have?

 4. What improvements have I made since yesterday?

 The MC or other team members can assist with removing roadblocks as needed.

-The Cycle Review Meeting is where the team gathers with the executive sponsors and after having updated their final performance metrics and customer satisfaction ratings for the cycle they articulate the status of any problems and what has been done to improve the processes going forward.
+The Sprint or Cycle Review Meeting is where the team gathers with the executive sponsors and after having updated their final performance metrics and customer satisfaction ratings for the cycle they articulate the status of any problems and what has been done to improve the processes going forward.

 1. What did we do well?

 2. What could we improve?

 In addition, the team or individual team members can optionally accept a Kaizen project to improve something in their environment that troubles them.
 This is something they wish was better than its present condition.
 The can optionally report on this at the next Cycle Review meeting.